shihankanungo/shihankanungo.github.io/mop.md

 ### Chicago, Isaac Chang, Arun Kannan.

-Reached Chicago a few days early and stayed at *The Chicago Marriott Southwest at Burr Ridge* – fantastic hotel!
+Reached Chicago a few days early and stayed at *The Chicago Marriott Southwest at Burr Ridge* – which is a fantastic hotel!
 Our room overlooked a beautiful view with a pond within a lush green rolling meadow.

 <p align="center"><img src="/images/burr-ridge.png" width="500" /></p>